 Our care and support services are provided for people who are frail or have a learning disability or need some additional support to meet their hopes and aspirations.

-The Christian heritage is one which is valued but Field Lane is not an evangelizing organisation.
+The Christian heritage is one which is valued but Field Lane is not an evangelising organisation.
 It does though try to work with a Christian understanding of society and the uniqueness and preciousness to God of individuals within it.
-Field Lane was called into being to be with people who are marginalized or at risk of being isolated and excluded through age or disability.
+Field Lane was called into being to be with people who are marginalised or at risk of being isolated and excluded through age or disability.

 The way in which the work of care and support is planned and delivered reflects these principles.
 Staff, commissioners and service users appreciate that this is a different sort of organisation and that it has strong values.